 Use the customer complaints log to improve business

-Reviews, bad or good, are an excellent source of information for a beauty salon manager.
+Reviews, bad or good, are an excellent source of information for a salon manager.
 There is no better way to understand the salon you are managing than looking through the eyes of its customers.
 The first thing to do is to check if the salon you’ll manage has a complaints log.

 No complaints log means that the issues that customers complain about are not addressed, there are no complaints handling procedures, and there is no management follow-up.
 The salon doesn’t understand the impact of customers’ lack of satisfaction with the salon’s productivity.

 You may also be lucky and discover that the salon keeps a log of complaints and may or may not have procedures in place for handling those complaints.
 However, the log itself is a great source of information for you as the future manager of a beauty salon:

 - What are the issues that customers complain about regularly?

 - How many complaints are there regarding the salon’s performance?